-The Dalbeattie Forest Community Partnership works in partnership with Forestry Commission Scotland and the local community to develop the forest for recreational use by the public.
+The Dalbeattie Forest Community Partnership works in partnership with Forestry and Land Scotland and the local community to develop the forest for recreational use by the public.

 Dalbeattie Forest occupies 1100 hectares of granite upland directly adjacent to the town of Dalbeattie.
 The primary purpose of the forest has always been to harvest timber on a commercial and sustainable basis.

-The Forestry Commission maintains over 100 miles of tracks in Dalbeattie Forest all open to the public.
-Occasionally, during harvesting operations, some sections may be closed off for safety reasons.
-In which case, visitors will be directed elsewhere by warning notices.
+The Forestry and Land Scotland maintains over 100 miles of tracks in Dalbeattie Forest all open to the public.
+Occasionally, during harvesting operations, some sections may be closed off for safety reasons, in which case visitors will be directed elsewhere by warning notices.

 The principal points of entry for pedestrians and horse riders is at the Townwood where there is free parking and at the Richorn car park which caters mainly for mountain bikers.
 In addition there are entrances at Spycraig, Craigmath, Tinkers Loaning, Barnbarroch, Colvend, Newbarns and Woodend.
 Motorised vehicles are not allowed on the trails except with the special permission of the landowner.

 Certain walks are colour-coded to indicate their level of difficulty.
-For example, the all-abilities White trail is suitable for wheelchair users.
-At the other end of the scale, the Brown trail involves a 6 mile hike between Dalbeattie and Colvend.
+For example, the all-abilities Birch trail is suitable for wheelchair users.
+At the other end of the scale, the Dumfries and Galloway core path through the forest involves a 7 kilometer hike between Dalbeattie and Colvend.

 The Richorn car park is the starting point for the world famous 7Stanes mountain biking trails - these are also colour coded, varying from tracks to suit beginners, up to routes suitable only for experts.
 For example, the Red route is used by competitors in the annual Hard Rock Challenge biathlon race.